kubuntu-team/KubuQA/README.md

 # KubuQA

-## Kubuntu ISO Testing Utility
+## Kubuntu ISO Testing Utility - Spin up VMs with ease

 **New to Kubuntu Testing & Development ?** No worries, we have you covered!!

-We assume you're working on Kubuntu, or another Ubuntu based Linux distribution.

 ### Overview

 This Bash script automates the process of setting up a test environment based off the latest daily build of Kubuntu.
-It checks for the existence of a Kubuntu daily build ISO file, manages ISO downloads and updates, and facilitates launching a test installation using VirtualBox.
+It downloads all required files if necessary and facilitates launching a test installation using VirtualBox.
-It leverages `kdialog` for graphical user interaction, making it accessible even for users who prefer not to work directly with the command line.
+It leverages `kdialog` for graphical user interaction, making it accessible even for users who prefer not to work with the command line directly.

 ## Installation

 ### Prerequisites

+We assume you're working on Kubuntu, or another Ubuntu based Linux distribution.

 In order to execute this script, the following tools need to be installed on your system: